mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 #Tutorial on LaTeX

-This is a tutorial on LaTeX to beginners.
 As computer scientists and engineers we are supposed to produce papers and to document programs that we create.
 With that being said, we want to present LaTeX — a great tool which produces beautiful type and is written in an intuitive language.